imihajlow/ccpu/doc/errata.md

 # Control rev. 3
 The wait for memory system is glitchy or just wrong.
 Sometimes the whole system resets, sometimes behaves just wrong.
 Without the change of `~RDY` signal everything works fine.

+This is fixed with Registers rev. 2: the `RDY` signal is handled by the clock generator.